Drinking in public: England and Wales

 In certain public places, it may be requested that people do not drink alcohol in that area.
 It is not illegal to drink in these areas – contrary to popular misconception.
 However, in these areas, police may request the individual to stop drinking and potentially also surrender their alcohol, both open and closed containers.
 Police Officers can only request that alcohol is surrendered if the drinkers are acting antisocially or they have good reason to believe they are going to do so.
 These are formally known as Designated Public Places Orders (DPPOs), and were allowed by The Criminal Justice and Police Act 2001 (CJPA); they are more popularly known as 'Controlled Drinking Zones' (CDZs).

 Following the election of Boris Johnson as mayor of London, the conditions of carriage on most modes of London public transportation (specifically those under the management of Transport for London – London Buses, London Underground, London Overground, Docklands Light Railway, Tramlink and more recently, the IFS Cloud cable car and Elizabeth line) were updated to ban the carrying of open alcohol containers and the consumption of alcohol.
 This does not apply to non-Transport for London commuter services, including National Rail and Thames Clippers.
 This was supported by those who felt it would decrease antisocial behaviour, but opposed by those who argued that alcohol relieved the discomfort of a commute.
 The end of drinking on public transport was marked by some festivities.

 Northern Ireland

+Sign in Armagh City saying it is an offense to drink in public in the area.

 The majority of Belfast is designated an alcohol-free area, with fines of up to £500.
 Under the Criminal Justice (Northern Ireland) Order 1980, it is an offense to be drunk in a public place.
 Furthermore, under The Justice Act (NI) 2011, police can issue a fixed penalty notice to those over the age of 18 found intoxicated in a public place.
 On 12 July public holiday this law is relaxed unless anti-social behaviour is undertaken.